khansubhan95/django-social-network/README.md

 ### A note on send_mail

 I deployed this app on pythonanywhere.com, which does not allow sending SMTP based mail using SendGrid's backend.
 Therefore I used the SendGrid HTTP based API to send mail.
 I have provided code to do both.
 To use SMTP, use the EMAIL based secrets in base.py.template and uncomment the appropriate code in main/views.py .
 To use HTTP based API, enter the secret in api_key.py.template, the code by default exists in main/views.py .

+### TODO

+1. Migrate database from SQLite to PostgreSQL
+1. Add a likes system to the posts
+1. Add a comment system